Spartan X 2: Plot

-The city has been corrupted by drugs for some time.
-Johnny Thomas, a man who lost his mother and sister as a result of his father being used as an experiment for a new kind of drug, is the only man who opposes the drug syndicates.
-After the incident, Thomas left the corrupted police department he was working for and became a private secret agent in order to investigate the illegal trafficking routes in his city.
-During his investigation, he learns that an international criminal organization known as "Hawk" is responsible for the majority of the drugs that have sneaked into the country.
+Somewhat more faithful to the plot of the movie than the first Spartan X entry, it attempts to tell the same story: In Barcelona, Mr. X has captured the pickpocket Silvia.
+In order to get her back, Thomas, a Kung-Fu master who runs a restaurant must travel the city, eventually reaching Mr. X's castle and attempt to rescue her.

 Gameplay

 The player takes control of Johnny Thomas, an undercover investigator tasked with fighting a drug syndicate.
 There are a total of six stages in the game, each with its own boss.
 Whereas the original game was set entirely in a five-story pagoda, the stages of Spartan X 2 consist of different locations which include a train, a warehouse, a boat, an airplane, a mansion, and a drug plant.
 When the player clears a stage, only a certain portion of the player's vitality will be restored.
 However, the player can also restore their vitality during the course of each stage by picking up the Stamina X potions left behind by certain enemies.
 In addition to all of Thomas's moves from the original game, the player can also perform two new moves while crouching for an extended period: an uppercut and an over-the-shoulder throw.